Kozmic sounds

 Credits

-The project was supported by Ministry of Culture of the Czech Republic, Magistrát města Opavy, Billedkunstneres Vederlagsfond, Trondheim kommune, Office for Contemporary Art Norway, and Radio Art Zone.
+The project was supported by Ministry of Culture of the Czech Republic, Magistrát města Opavy, Norwegian Visual Artists Fund, Trondheim kommune, Office for Contemporary Art Norway, and Radio Art Zone through 2021-22.

 * Kozmické louky—Kozmic meadows are a system of floodplain meadows and a bird reserve.
 The area was formerly intended for gravel mining and experienced difficult times of amelioration, water drainage, aggressive terrain destructions, and extraction of resources which caused disruption of the natural balance, loss of biodiversity, and environmental burden.
 Kozmic meadows are now, thanks to the long-term commitment and dedicated work and care of the local community and the company Semix, full of life, and accommodate hundreds of species of birds and plants, amphibians, Exmoor ponies, and an ornithological observation station.
 It is an important resting area for migratory birds.